cpouchon/ORTHOSKIM/README.md

 ## 1. Installation

-ORTHOSKIM is tested on Unix environment and downloaded from the source code:
+**ORTHOSKIM** is tested on a Unix environment and can be downloaded from the source code:

 ```
 user$: wget https://github.com/cpouchon/ORTHOSKIM/archive/refs/tags/v.1.6.zip
 user$: unzip v.1.6.zip
 ```

-ORTHOSKIM is packaged with all required dependencies in a [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) environment, which has to be installed (see https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+**ORTHOSKIM** is packaged with all required dependencies in a [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) environment, which needs to be installed (see [installation guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)).

-ORTHOSKIM package is created within the following conda environment:
+The **ORTHOSKIM** package is created within the following conda environment:

 ```
 user$: conda config --add channels defaults